loz-hpc-linux/sysadmin/README.md

 ---

 ### node_sweep_report.sh
-Parses PBS node sweep output and classifies nodes into actionable categories.

-Example classifications:

-• Nodes already linked to active incident tickets
-• Newly detected faults requiring investigation
-• Nodes with closed communication or NHC issues

-Useful for generating quick triage reports for operational handovers.
+Automates first-pass triage of compute nodes by running a cluster sweep and classifying nodes based on existing incident or ticket status.
+The script executes sweepPBSNodes.sh, parses the resulting node summary, and separates nodes into existing issues and new faults requiring investigation.
+Nodes are classified by inspecting scheduler comments associated with each node:
+Existing — nodes already linked to incident tickets New — nodes without tickets or marked with NHC or communication closed states The script preserves the original Node Summary output from the sweep while producing a simplified classification that can be quickly shared in Slack, operational handovers, or Jira incident updates.
+Temporary files are created during processing and automatically cleaned up.
+Typical use cases include daily node health sweeps, incident triage, identifying newly failing nodes, and preparing operational summaries during HPC cluster support rotations.

 ---